Akhiljithk/pdf_page_extractor/README.md

 ### Key Features

-- **Decent User Interface:** Enjoy a user-friendly interface designed to enhance user interaction and provide a smooth user experience (UX).
-Interactive elements provide clear responses, improving the overall user experience.
+- **Decent User Interface:** Enjoy the user-friendly interface.
+Interactive elements provide clear responses, improving the overall user experience and enhance smooth user experience (UX)

 - **Super Responsive:** Experience comfort while using the application on any screen size.
 The layout adapts seamlessly to different devices.